littleadam/project_onboard_trainer/README.md

 User Interface (UI): This is where users interact with the system and submit their queries.

-Amazon SageMaker Endpoint (Optional): If your Foundation Model (FM) is deployed on SageMaker, the UI sends the query there for initial processing.
+Amazon SageMaker Endpoint : If your Foundation Model (FM) is deployed on SageMaker, the UI sends the query there for initial processing.

 Foundation Model (FM): This is a large language model (LLM) pre-trained on a massive dataset of text and code.
 It provides a baseline understanding of the user's query.
 (Optional for Bedrock Integration)